Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Results

-Fig.~\ref{fig:record} illustrates the update history of the best-so-far tour cost during the search process.
-The solid lines represent the average over 10 independent runs, while the shaded areas indicate the range between the maximum and minimum values.
-The results obtained using Quantum Annealing (QA) are shown in red, and those from Simulated Annealing (SA) are shown in blue.
+To quantitatively assess convergence behavior, we analyzed the evolution of the best-so-far tour cost across independent runs.
+Fig.~\ref{fig:record} shows the mean best-so-far cost over 10 random seeds as a function of the search iteration.
+The results obtained using Quantum Annealing (QA) are shown with solid line, and those from Simulated Annealing (SA) are shown with dashed line.
+The shaded regions represent 95\% confidence intervals computed using the t-distribution.
 A detailed comparison of the tour costs at the 300th iteration is provided in Table~\ref{table:results_compare}.
-Both the average and the best costs achieved by QA outperformed those obtained with SA.
+While minor differences in convergence speed are observed, the confidence intervals largely overlap throughout the search.
+Therefore, under the present experimental setting, no statistically significant superiority can be claimed for either acquisition optimizer in terms of cost convergence.

+In addition to cost reduction, it is important to examine whether the search process consistently identifies battery-feasible solutions.
+Therefore, we next analyze the feasibility status of the best-so-far solutions.
+For each of the 10 independent runs, we recorded whether the best solution obtained up to iteration $t$ satisfied the battery constraints.
+The feasibility rate shown in Figure \ref{fig:feasi} represents the proportion of runs (out of $10$) whose best-so-far solution is feasible at iteration $t$, resulting in a resolution of $0.1$.
+Shaded regions indicate $95\%$ Wilson confidence intervals for binomial proportions.

+As the search progresses, the feasibility rate increases monotonically, reflecting the learning behavior of the BOCS framework.
+At the final iteration ($t$ = 300), both QA and SA achieved a feasibility rate of 1.0 (10/10 runs), indicating that the framework consistently identifies battery-feasible solutions.
+Although SA appears to reach high feasibility slightly earlier in some runs, the confidence intervals largely overlap, suggesting no statistically significant difference between acquisition optimizers in terms of constraint satisfaction.